Applications for all grades are now available for the 2014-2015 school year.

 Parish Athletics is an independent organization run by a StMM parishioner on our campus, which offers sports for students in PK-8th grade.

 Yes, as of January 2014, we are authorized by the Department of Homeland Security to issue Form I-20 to non-immigrant foreign nationals.
 Non-immigrant foreign nationals are international students that do not intend to make the US their permanent home.
 They intend to reside in the US temporarily while going to school.
-International students should apply to St. Mary Magdalene School using the International Application in the online application tool which is available at the link on this page.
+International students should apply to St. Mary Magdalene School using the International Application in the online application tool which is available at the top of this page.